- How we work

 Only the children from wealthy and middle class families can afford to go to a formal pre school in India.
 Over 18% of children do not get any formal education at all and children from these poor families are often lack the proper nutrition.
 More than 43% of children in India are malnourished.
-Proper care, hygiene and discipline are also lacking in these children.
 It is proven that a child given a chance to attend a preschool will more likely to start formal primary education.

 Co- Directors Jodie Fried and Jane Rothschild founded The Anganwadi Project (TAP) in 2007 in partnership with the Indian based NGO Manav Sadhna.
 The Anganwadi Project was independently incorporated as a not-for-profit volunteer association in 2011, at which time our Board of Directors was appointed.

 Jodie Fried (Bholu and Armadillo&Co) has had a long association with India and Manav Sadhna.
 In 2005, she conducted workshops in the pre-schools of Ahmedabad for the children of the slum communities.
 She became acutely aware of the extremely poor conditions of the anganwadis (pre-schools) in the slums, and she was inspired to rebuild our first anganwadi, Bholu 1.
 Jodie joined forces with Jane Rothschild, a former Director of Architects Without Frontiers in 2006, with AWF providing the skilled volunteers and architectural support to the project.